 - major organ damage such as brain, heart and liver damage.

-FASD is a permanent disability and therefore it is not curable.
+FASD is a permanent disability and it is not curable.
 However, there are interventions that can improve someone with FASD’s quality of life.
-Early diagnosis and intervention are important to allow the person to achieve the best outcomes in life.

-Without the correct diagnosis, it is more likely for secondary issues to arise such as:
+Without the correct intervention, it is more likely for secondary issues to arise such as: